'Excuse me,' Mallory interrupted, 'would it be OK if we carried her around and she touched each bag?'”

 I am proud to say that I am Central Washington University alumni.
 This made me even more proud to be a wildcat! :)

-Jill C. over 4 years ago from Seattle, Wa
+Jill C. almost 5 years ago from Seattle, Wa

 I love all the billboards but this is my favorite, I saw it again today and the story is definitely true sportsmanship and should but told to every child and athlete. there is a spot in my heart for those girls and how much they care!